Home Page > Supplementary Information > Radio Electronic Token Block

-The Cambrian Lines RETB was replaced by the European Rail Traffic Management System (ERTMS) in 2010/2011, and in 2012 the East Suffolk Line RETB was replaced by Track Circuit Block.
+The Cambrian Lines RETB was replaced by the European Train Control System (ETCS) in 2010/2011, and in 2012 the East Suffolk Line RETB was replaced by Track Circuit Block.
 RETB is therefore now confined to lines in Scotland.

 On each of the original RETB installations, tokens were displayed inside the train's cab on a Cab Display Unit (CDU).
 The display comprises two lines of text, each up to a maximum of sixteen characters in length.
 The geographical limits of the movement authority are displayed when a token has been issued.
 The CDU has "send" and "receive" buttons used by the driver during token exchanges.
 To send or receive tokens, a CDU key must be inserted in the CDU and turned; otherwise, the display will flash "key in wrong position" when either button is pressed.

 Every CDU is assigned a unique four-digit number.
-When a train enters the RETB system, the number is entered by the signalman into the interlocking, after which it appears on the track diagram depicted on the VDU screen.
+The driver of a train that requires to enter the RETB system advises the signalman of this number, so it can be entered into the interlocking using the signalman's keyboard.
+The CDU number will then appear in the appropriate position on the track diagram depicted on the VDU screens.
 The CDU number identifies the train during verbal communications and is encoded into electronic data transmissions to ensure that a token can only be received by its intended train.

 Train-operated (hydro-pneumatic) points are provided at both ends of every crossing loop.
 These are normally set for trains to enter the loop in the normal direction of running.
 When a train leaves the loop, the point blades are pushed across by its wheels.
 After a short delay, stored hydraulic pressure restores the points to their normal position.
 No power supply is needed other than for points heating purposes.
 A standard speed restriction of 15 mph applies to movements over train-operated points in both directions.
 Train-operated points have no facing point lock.
 A 'points set' indicator is provided for movements in the facing direction to indicate to the driver that the points are correctly set in the normal position.
 The points can be manually pumped to the reverse position for shunting operations, after which they should be secured with a clamp and scotch.

-A reflectorised distant board, together with an associated AWS permanent magnet, is provided on each approach to a loop.
-AWS cancelling indicators were installed for movements in the opposite direction, except in Scotland, where these were removed from RETB routes in 1985.
+A reflectorised distant board, together with an associated AWS permanent magnet, is provided on each approach to a crossing loop.
+AWS cancelling indicators applying to movements in the opposite direction from the distant boards were installed on the East Suffolk and Cambrian lines.
+Although cancelling indicators featured in the original Kyle Line RETB scheme, at the official inspection in November 1984 the Railway Inspectorate deemed that they had no value, leading to their removal during the following year.
+Thereafter, no AWS cancelling indicators were provided on RETB routes in Scotland.
 At the end of each loop is a stop board worded "Stop - Obtain token and permission to proceed".
-On the Cambrian Lines, both ends of every loop were provided with a stop board, and subsequently the Scottish schemes were similarly equipped.
-'Loop clear' markers are installed on the single line at a full train length beyond the loop points.
+On the Cambrian Lines, both ends of every loop were provided with a stop board, and subsequently the Scottish RETB lines were similarly equipped.
+'Loop clear' markers are installed on the single line at a full train length beyond the crossing loop points.

 A connection into a siding is worked from a ground frame released by Annett's key.
 In Scotland, the Annett's keys were originally attached to the CDU keys, one of which is carried on every train.
 The Annett's key could unlock any ground frame on the RETB system.
 On the Cambrian Lines, individual Annett's keys were locked inside cabinets located at every ground frame.
 The cabinets were unlocked by a key that was fastened to the CDU key.
 The Annett's key was attached by chain to the cabinet's interior, and this prevented the cabinet door being closed while the Annett's key was in use.
 Either method ensured that tokens cannot be exchanged with the ground frame released.
 The RETB ground frames in Scotland were altered to the Cambrian Lines method of release in 2008.